What does a successful journey look like for testers in their professional lives?

 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-- How long does it take to become a QA Manager or Test Manager?
+- What’s the time frame to become a QA or Test Manager?

-- What steps do I need to take to become a QA Manager or Test Manager?
+- What steps are necessary to attain the position of a QA or Test Manager?

-- Is it possible to attain higher positions within my current company?
+- Is progress to higher roles possible in my current organization?

-- What is the maximum salary one can expect in this field?
+- What is the salary cap in this profession?

-- Should I continue in Testing or switch to Development for greater achievements?
+- Should I persist in Testing or migrate to Development for better accomplishments?

 - Story #1